 Most spring UTAs are selected from the fall UTA team.
 We do not have an application process for spring TA positions.

-Applications for the Fall 2018 term are now open.
-The application deadline is Thursday, February 1 at 11:59 pm.
+Applications for the Fall 2018 term are now closed.
+The application deadline was Thursday, February 1 at 11:59 pm.
 Applications for Fall 2019 will open in late December.

 Go to the UTA Application page.